kratoon/salesforce-source-gen/README.md

 Currently, only DX projects are supported.

 ## Installation.
-Install globally using `npm i --global salesforce-source-gen`.
+Install globally using `npm i --save-dev salesforce-source-gen`.

 Configure your project with package.json file.